-- (1) Performance Bonds.
-The City may decline to reissue a permit to any User who has failed to comply with the provisions of this Chapter, a previous wastewater discharge permit, or orders issued hereunder, or any other Pretreatment Standard or Requirement, unless such user first files a satisfactory bond, payable to the City, in a sum not to exceed a value determined by the City to be necessary to achieve a consistent compliance. - (2) Liability Insurance.
-The City may decline to reissue a permit to any industrial user which has failed to comply with the provisions of this Chapter, a previous wastewater discharge permit, or orders issued hereunder, or any other Pretreatment Standard or Requirement, unless the User first submits proof that it has obtained financial assurance sufficient to restore or repair damage to the POTW caused by its discharge. - (4) Payment of Outstanding Fees and Penalties.
-The City may decline to issue or reissue a wastewater discharge permit to any User who has failed to pay any outstanding fees, fines or penalties incurred as a result of any provision of this ordinance, a previous wastewater discharge permit, or order issued hereunder. - (5) Water Supply Severance.
-Whenever a User has violated or continues to violate provisions of this Chapter, orders, or permits issued hereunder, water services to the industrial user may be severed and service will only recommence, at the user's expense, after it has satisfactorily demonstrated its ability to comply. - (6) Public Nuisance.
+(1) Performance Bonds.
+The City may decline to reissue a permit to any User who has failed to comply with the provisions of Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, a previous City-issued industrial wastewater discharge permit, or orders issued hereunder, or any other Pretreatment Standard or Requirement, unless such User first files a satisfactory bond, payable to the City, in a sum not to exceed a value determined by the City to be necessary to achieve a consistent compliance.

+(2) Liability Insurance.
+The City may decline to reissue a permit to any Industrial User which has failed to comply with the provisions of Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, a previous City-issued industrial wastewater discharge permit, or orders issued hereunder, or any other Pretreatment Standard or Requirement, unless the User first submits proof that it has obtained financial assurance sufficient to restore or repair damage to the POTW caused by its Discharge.

+(3) Payment of Outstanding Fees and Penalties.
+The City may decline to issue or reissue a City-issued industrial wastewater discharge permit to any User who has failed to pay any outstanding fees, fines or penalties incurred as a result of any provision of Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, a previous City-issued industrial wastewater discharge permit, or order issued hereunder.

+(4) Water Supply Severance.
+Whenever a User has violated or continues to violate provisions of Sections 8.200 through and including 8.214 and/or 8.400 through and including 8.420, orders, or permits issued hereunder, Water services to the Industrial User may be severed and service will only recommence, at the User's expense, after it has satisfactorily demonstrated its ability to comply.

+(5) Public Nuisance.
 Any violation of the prohibitions of effluent limitations of this Chapter, permits, or orders issued hereunder is hereby declared by a public nuisance and shall be corrected or abated as directed by the City.
-Any person(s) creating a public nuisance shall be subject to the provisions of Chapter 7 of the Wilsonville City Codes governing such nuisance, including reimbursing the City for any costs incurred in removing, abating or remedying said nuisance.
+Any Person(s) creating a public nuisance shall be subject to the provisions of Chapter 7 of the Wilsonville City Codes governing such nuisance, including reimbursing the City for any costs incurred in removing, abating or remedying said nuisance.

-- (7) Informant Rewards.
+(6) Informant Rewards.
 The City may pay up to five hundred dollars (\$500) for information leading to the discovery of noncompliance by a User.
-In the event that the information provided results in an administrative fine or civil penalty levied against the industrial user, the Director is authorized to disperse up to ten percent (10%) of the collected fine or penalty to the informant.
-However, a single reward payment may not exceed ten thousand dollars (\$10,000). - (8) Contractor Listing.
-Users which have not achieved consistent compliance with applicable pretreatment standards and requirements are not eligible to receive a contract for the sale of goods or services to the City.
-Existing contracts for the sale of goods or services to the City held by an industrial user found to be in significant violation with pretreatment standards may be terminated at the discretion of the City.
+In the event that the information provided results in an administrative fine or civil penalty levied against the Industrial User, the Public Works Director is authorized to disperse up to ten percent (10%) of the collected fine or penalty to the informant.
+However, a single reward payment may not exceed ten thousand dollars (\$10,000).

+(7) Contractor Listing.
+Users which have not achieved consistent compliance with applicable Pretreatment Standards and Requirements are not eligible to receive a contract for the sale of goods or services to the City.
+Existing contracts for the sale of goods or services to the City held by an Industrial User found to be in significant violation with Pretreatment Standards may be terminated at the discretion of the City.